 All these legislative requirements are aimed at ensuring that clear and workable plans, reinforcing each other, are in place.
 The sole purpose is to achieve meaningful development and improvement of the living conditions of citizens.

-1.4.
 THE THEORETICAL PERSPECTIVE ON DEVELOPMENT PLANNING

-1.4.1 INTRODUCTION
+INTRODUCTION

 Integrated development planning is a result of a world-wide change in the 1980s to concepts such as Urban Management and District Development Planning.
 This concept of development gained popularity as it became clear that national states were not achieving meaningful developmental results, despite the fact that funds were being spent on projects on a yearly basis.
 This was due to the fact that there were no concrete strategies in place which could be used to formulate and quantify projects; identify sources of funding for projects; put in place monitoring programmes on projects; unlock blockages on projects; ensure that projects are completed on time; ensure that projects attain the intended objectives, as well as providing ambiguous account of activities in projects.
 Development efforts were not coherent and, as a result, meagre resources were being wasted, and so national states and developing countries in particular, were becoming poorer despite huge expenditure on projects.